What Does Liquidity Mean in Life Insurance?

 A life insurance policy is considered a liquid asset if it satisfies any one of these three conditions:

-What are the main advantages of a life insurance policy that include liquidity?
+What are the advantages of liquidity in a life insurance policy?

 A life insurance policy with a cash value (which means it has liquidity) is great for those who can afford policies with high premiums and want the flexibility to dip into the policy’s cash value fund in the future.
 There’s no fee or tax penalty for making withdrawals.
 Taking out a life insurance policy with built-in liquidity gives you an additional tax-deferred investment account, which makes it easier to handle expenses that may arise unexpectedly, such as qualifying conditions from a medical emergency.